chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 - Open a browser to visit `https://rasa.cs.franklin.edu/~username` to verify the bot is connected.

 ### Task 2:
-Your team should complelte the following:
+Your team should complete the following:
   - [Conversational AI with Rasa](https://learning.rasa.com/conversational-ai-with-rasa/introduction-to-rasa/)
   - brainstorm the purpose of your bot, the task it is going to accomplish, the domain knowledge it has, external data source/API may be needed; etc.
   - compose a report to submit.

 ### Task 3:
-Your team should complelte the following:
+Your team should complete the following:
   - regularly review and tag conversation data via Rasa X
   - develop your own application server if needed
   - constantly train and test your bot